DIGITAL PRODUCT PASSPORT

 Strengthen supplier transparency and accountability.

-More clarity in supplier data opens up opportunities to make better decisions, helping you to identify and work only with suppliers who meet your ethical and environmental standards.
+Better supplier data supports better decisions, making it easier to work with partners who meet your ethical, quality, and environmental standards.

 Lower costs through smarter sourcing.